tyler92/podman-locks/README.md

 # The small tool for debugging deadlocks in Podman
-Just run this tool without any arguments and observer output like this:
+Just run this tool without any arguments and observe output like this:

 ```sh
 Open libpod_rootless_lock_1000 ...